The Church's Weaknesses

 - Social anxiety.

+It should be noted that not all of these symptoms are all part of the human condition to some degree.
+These symptoms only become problematic when they are persistent.
 Pastors will often burnout several times before quitting or getting fired.
 Each bout of despair is eventually countered with a re-dedication and commitment to push themselves harder, fueling their downward spiral.
 The clergy burnout for a number of interrelated and overlapping reasons:

 Priests become overloaded with tasks, since they typically lack formal job descriptions.
 Fatigue compromises efficiency, so compensating by working longer hours actually accomplishes less.
 Many clergy will work even longer hours to compensate for these productivity losses, only to turn the vicious circle, leaving them ragged and unaccomplished.
 These long nights eventually take their toll on the clergyman; inadequate sleep strongly correlates with depression, anxiety, and other emotional problems.
 The priests are unable to renew themselves, because they have little leisure time to do so.
 Since there is always something going on, their rest is often disturbed, and interrupting relaxation requires starting over again.
+Constantly burning the midnight oil soon leaves them with no oil.

 |Of what value were doggerel hymns raggedly sung?
 What value in sermons, when the congregation seemed not at all different from people who never heard sermons?
 Were all ministers and all churches, Frank wondered, merely superstitious survivals, merely fire-insurance?|